Cherry Kiss

 Logo

-I tried to blend it with what I liked in makeup.
-I too enjoy illustrations, color, patterns, and fun elements, but I was more drawn towards a summer color palette versus the the common autumn palette that is common in 70’s style.
+I tried to blend it with what I liked in makeup, but I was more drawn towards a summer color palette versus the the common autumn palette that is common in 70’s style.
 I also like different textures and details to my products, such as gold foil and holographic elements.

-When it was being reviewed by my peers, they preferred the pattern to the classic look, but wanted the colors of the retro design.
+When it was being reviewed by my peers, they preferred the pattern to the gold look, but wanted the colors of the retro design.

 The second draft took the previous feedback and played around with the different color combinations.
-I added the gold to the lines of the design, which ties it in with the rest of the design.
+I added the gold to the lines of the design, which ties it to the previous draft.
 I loved the full design on the sides, but it was very busy and clashed considering half of the box is more subdued.
 With the other design, I experimented with how the colors would play.

 The color combination was the trickiest form of feedback because people had various opinions and it was splitting.
 I had to keep removing the lesser denominator, but the final design and the design on the right were evenly split.
 I decided to make an executive decision though to pick the design that focused more on the red and pink.